timschwartz/janus-method-chat/README.md

-# janus-method-message
+# janus-method-chat
-Adds 'message' method for private communication.
+Replaces built-in 'chat' method, adds private communication.

 ## What it does:

-Sends a private message from one user to another.
+Enables chatting, including sending a private message from one user to another.

 ## Configuration options: